+However, state funding for transit is even more critical as the impact of the pandemic continues to take its toll on public transit providers across the state.
 According to the 2019 Transit Impact Study, public transit delivers in Missouri.
 There is a total of 34 transit providers in the Missouri.
 They collectively spend $675 million each year on operations, capital improvements and labor compensation for the 4,500 individuals who are employed at an average salary of $64,200.
-They also provide an annual average of 60.1 million rides, which is equivalent to 9.8 rides per year, per Missouri resident.
-In conjunction with these trips, transit riders are spending $600 million on goods and services.
-This translates into a direct economic impact of $1.28 billion each year in Missouri.
-Yet, the influence of transit goes beyond employment and spending.
+In addition, public transit is delivering more than $3.6 billion in direct and indirect spending each year.

-Every transit provider in the state of Missouri provides paratransit services with rides totaling close to 2 million annually.
+Every transit provider in the state of Missouri provides paratransit services.
 These services are essential for healthcare access, job access, and education.
 The costs of these rides range from $12 – $93.
 Without these services, many in Missouri would not be able to live let alone prosper.
-CMT is supporting the $3 million earmarked from General Revenue in MoDOT’s budget for paratransit subsidies.
+CMT is supporting a per ride subsidy of $5.
 This subsidy will provide much needed, predictable funding for MO providers to ensure this service is provided.

 CMT supports the continuation of IL State Operating Assistance at $45 million for St. Clair County, IL.

 Oppose any efforts to allow conceal and carry on transit and advocate for state-supported law enforcement on transit.
 In light of the understanding that allowing firearms on public transit may serve as a detriment to ridership and has not been proven to enhance safety and security of the system, many Missouri Public Transit Association (MPTA) members have opposed any legislation which would allow carrying concealed weapons (CCW) on transit.